 Nathaniel (Nathan) Brown is an Assistant Professor of Professional Mental Health Counseling.
-He teaches in the Department of Counseling Psychology.
-Dr. Brown received his Ph.D. in Counseling and Student Personnel Services with a focus in P-16 partnerships and social justice from the University of Georgia in Athens, GA.
-He began his college counseling career in 2007 and spent the last 15 years serving as a College Counselor, Coordinator of Academic and Student Affairs, Director of Student Success, and Interim Dean of Student Affairs.
+He teaches in the Department of Counseling, Therapy, and School Psychology.
+Dr. Brown received his PhD in Counselor Education and Supervision with a focus on P-16 partnerships and social justice (Counseling and Student Personnel Services) from the University of Georgia.
+He began his college counseling career in 2007 and has served in a variety of positions for the last 17 years: College Counselor, University Housing Resident Director, Coordinator of Academic and Student Affairs, Coordinator of Student Affairs Operations, Director of Student Success, and Interim Dean of Student Affairs.

 Areas of Expertise

-Dr. Brown’s areas of expertise and interests include: HIV/AIDS Support Groups, Group Counseling/Work, GLBTQIQ+, Transition of Foster Care Young Adults into Postsecondary Education, The Retention/Persistence/Graduation Rates of College Students Who Experienced Foster Care, The Intersections of Queer Identity Development, and Collegial Identity Development of Marginalized/Oppressed Students, and Impostor Syndrome of Communities of Color in Postsecondary Education.
+Dr. Brown’s areas of interest include: College Counseling, College Student Affairs, Counseling Theoretical Orientation Development, HIV/AIDS Support Groups, Intersections of LGBTQIQ+, Foster Care Postsecondary Education, Marginalized Intersections of Queer Identity Development, and Communities of Color Experiencing Impostor Syndrome in Postsecondary Education.

 Campus Support Programs for College Students Who Experienced Foster Care

 Ford, J. D., Brown, N.O., Filmore, J.M.
-(In Progress).
-Utilizing Cultural Competencies and a Narrative Intervention in Career Counseling with HIV/AIDS Clients.
+(2019).
+Utilizing cultural competencies and a narrative intervention in career counseling with HIV/AIDS clients.
 The Journal of Career Planning and Adult Development.

-Brown, N.O., Phelps, R.E.
-(October, 2018).
-An Exploratory Study: Foster Care Students’ Knowledge of College Campus Support Programs.
+Brown, N., Phelps, R.E.
+(2018, October).
+An exploratory study: foster care students’ knowledge of college campus support programs.
 An education symposium presented at the European Scientific Association on Residential & Family Care for Children and Adolescents Conference, Porto, Portugal.

-Harrichand, J.S., Chan, C.D., Brown, N.O., & Ford, D.F.
-(October, 2018).
-Integrating Wellness in Dating and Intimate Relationships in Counselor Education.
+Harrichand, J.S., Chan, C.D., Brown, N., & Ford, D.F.
+(2018, October).
+Integrating wellness in dating and intimate relationships in counselor education.
 An education session presented at the Southern Association for Counselor Education and Supervision Conference, Myrtle Beach, S.C.

-2017, Ph.D., Counseling and Student Personnel Services, The University of Georgia
+(Counseling and Student Personnel Services), The University of Georgia

 2005, MSW, Clinical Social Work, Clark Atlanta University

-2002, B.S. in Interdisciplinary Studies and Pre-Law, Lander University
+2002, BS, Interdisciplinary Studies and Pre-Law, Lander University